 As mentioned by Addy in his presentation, device awareness takes progressive enhancement to the next level – a sentiment that we firmly believe (and a capability that we enable).
 However, many of the tactics discussed and being implemented by Google are client-side.
 While still likely to considerably enhance user experience across devices, a client-side approach to Adaptive Loading is not optimal.

-Demonstrating that Google’s approach to Adaptive Loading is client-side, they are currently implementing a plan to deprecate and freeze the User-Agent header in Chrome.
+Demonstrating that Google’s approach to Adaptive Loading is client-side, they are currently implementing a plan to deprecate and freeze the User-Agent header (now deferred until at least 2021) in Chrome.
 If implemented, this could remove access to a key component that enables a more server-side approach to Adaptive Loading.
 Additionally, it’s worth noting that many of the approaches to Adaptive Loading discussed in the first half of the presentation above mostly only work on Chrome, so for example, most iPhone users would be excluded.

 Interestingly, however, Addy did mention that the “ultimate solution” to Adaptive Loading could be to use the User-Agent header to help determine the device in use, connect this information to performance data / device capabilities and then decide, based on thresholds, if the device is considered high-end or low-end, and then finally load the website accordingly.
 This mostly server-side approach is more optimal and is similar to the Adaptive Loading approach that Facebook is taking.

 2. (Mostly) Server-Side Adaptive Loading – Facebook’s Approach